BAICIL/HBS-AgeNet/README.md

 Sohankar, J. HBS-AgeNet (HeadBrainSkull-AgeNet): Predicting chronological age from T1-weighted MRI using head, brain, and skull models.
 (GitHub repository).

 (Add a paper/preprint citation here if/when available.)

 ---

-## License

-Specify your license here (e.g., MIT, Apache-2.0, or custom academic license).
-If you already have a LICENSE file, this section can simply reference it.

----